-The COVID-19 Public Health Emergency (PHE) is set to end this month, along with the Medicaid coverage provided by the Family First Coronavirus Response Act.
-However, industry leaders anticipate this will be extended.
+If the COVID-19 Public Health Emergency (PHE) is not extended, the continuous enrollment requirement will end, along with the Medicaid coverage provided by the Family First Coronavirus Response Act.
 The impending need for state Medicaid agencies and plans to administer redeterminations for nearly 80 million Medicaid beneficiaries poses a risk of lost coverage for many eligible individuals in this vulnerable population.

 Those who are eligible must recertify their eligibility via their state Medicaid website when the state resumes redeterminations with the PHE expiration, or they will lose coverage.
 This can create and exacerbate gaps in care, and cause serious financial strain, especially for those beneficiaries in states that do not have retroactive coverage.

 The challenge with this redetermination process is many members are unfamiliar with the need to take action to maintain their coverage because this step has been waived since the PHE began in early 2020.
 Also those eligible for Medicaid coverage for the first time during the pandemic are unfamiliar with the process, and those more experienced with the system haven’t had to recertify for 18+ months.
 It’s simply not on their radar.

 Because of this, it’s up to states and health plans to drive members to the appropriate state websites and resources to recertify their eligibility.

 The Stakes Are High for Both Plans and Vulnerable Populations

 There are approximately 10 million more people now covered by Medicaid than there were before the pandemic.
 For health plans, this can create membership churn impacting their financial profile.
 Proactive outreach campaigns are necessary to engage and re-engage members in this process.